Configure gateway load balancing and failover

 - Active-backup: You configure one or more gateways as backup gateways.
 When an active gateway goes down, traffic fails over to an available backup gateway.

-Load balancing and failover is supported both for IPv4 and IPv6 traffic.
+Load balancing and failover are supported both for IPv4 and IPv6 traffic.
 You can use two IPv4 gateways or two IPv6 gateways.

 The network diagram shows that one ISP link is terminated on Port B, and Port D is an unbound port.
 The following instructions show how to terminate another ISP uplink on Port D.